 Returns the next available filename or foldername, creating the name by incrementing a numbered suffix.

 On occasion it may be required to save files without knowing or requiring a particular number sequence, for example when saving interim results or backups during large calculations.
-Using an internal counter is one option, but this does not work when there are already existing files with those names, or when the code is stopped-and-started or throws errors.
-This function offers one simple solution: call the function with the required file (or folder) name and the required suffix and it will return the next unused name.
+Using an internal counter is one option, but this does not work when there are already existing files with those names, or when the code is stopped-and-started, or throws errors.
+This function offers one simple solution: call the function with the required file (or folder) name, the required suffix (with starting integer) and the file extension (if any), and it will return the next unused name.

 %% Inputs %%

 2. the suffix string (1xN char), which must contain the starting number.
 Some examples of suffixes are: '0', '_1', '(5)', '.backup.0001', '_temp_050', etc..
-This suffix will be appended to the file/folder name, and the number will be incremented to identify the first unused name starting from the number provided in the suffix.
+This suffix will be appended to the file/folder name (before the file extension), and the number will be incremented to identify the first unused name starting from the number provided in the suffix.
 Thus the suffix controls: